TRex22/DeepThought/README.md

 DeepThought
 ===========

 This was a bot I made for The Wits 2013 Robocode event.
 I really started it at 4am the morning of the event.
 Quite bad although the guy running the robotics group said my idea was promising.
-Basically a set of state machienes and bisection for aiming in a small arc.
+Basically a set of state machines and bisection for aiming in a small arc.
 That way bullets are picked up and shot as well a enemies.

 Note
 =====